All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound for arthritis is gaining attention because this medication produces the largest sustained weight reductions ever documented in clinical trials, and excess body weight is the single most modifiable risk factor for osteoarthritis.
 Zepbound (tirzepatide) is FDA-approved for chronic weight management, not arthritis, but its combination of dramatic weight loss and dual-receptor anti-inflammatory activity makes it a compelling option for patients whose joint disease is worsened by obesity.

 The American College of Rheumatology's 2019 guidelines strongly recommend weight loss as a core treatment for knee and hip osteoarthritis in patients with overweight or obesity .
-This is not a soft suggestion.
+This isn't a soft suggestion.
 Weight management sits alongside exercise and physical therapy as the foundational, non-pharmacologic interventions for OA.

 The biomechanics are straightforward.
 The knee joint absorbs two to three times body weight during flat walking and up to five times body weight when climbing stairs .
 A patient who weighs 260 pounds generates over 1,300 pounds of force on each knee with every stair step.
 If that patient loses 50 pounds on Zepbound, that force drops by 250 pounds per step.